ShaswataKOD/Portfolio-Projects/README.md

 Welcome to my **Data Science & Machine Learning Projects Repository**! 🚀 This repository showcases my expertise in **data preprocessing, machine learning models, and text analytics** through real-world datasets and advanced techniques.
 Each project is designed to demonstrate **data-driven insights, predictive modeling, and natural language processing**.

 ## 📌 Projects Overview
-This repository contains two major projects, each tackling a different aspect of **data science**:
+This repository contains multiple projects, each tackling a different aspect of **data science**:

 ### 1️⃣ **Data Wrangling - Glassdoor Job Postings** 🏢📊
 🔹 **Objective:** Clean, preprocess, and optimize job postings data from **Glassdoor** for analysis.